raissaangnged/Angnged_PDS/README.md

 8. Exercise 7: Counting the number of unique regions

 **Important tasks:**
-  * You need to download the session_4.zip file as this includes the annotation files used.
+  * You need to download the "session_4" folder that can be found inside the "Assignment 4" folder, as this includes the annotation files used.
   * In Exercise 1, make sure to change the 'folder' variable to your respective folder path